 1. Understand Your Parameters

-First, it helps to sit down and define the parameters of the project you’re working within: project size, information about the client’s company, project deliverables, timeline, and your project team.
+First, it helps to sit down and define the parameters of the project: project size, information about the client’s company, project deliverables, timeline, and project team.

 2. Define Your Goals And Stakeholders